If you remember nothing else:

 A Springer Nature study found something even stranger.
 Human writing across PubMed, Wikipedia, and Stack Exchange became measurably less diverse and more machine-predictable between 2014 and 2024.
 This trend predates widespread AI adoption.
 We were converging toward machine patterns before the machines even arrived.

 The NYT ran a blind test with 86,000 readers.
 54% preferred AI-generated writing overall.
 But consumer trust collapses the moment people know it’s AI.
 That gap between “preferred” and “trusted” is exactly where voice profiles live.
 They don’t make AI write better.
 They make AI write in a way that preserves trust.
+The same logic decides whether your content ranks at all, which is a system, not a one-off post.

 If you want the input side of this equation - talking to AI is three times faster than typing, and the results are often better because you’re less filtered.
 The iteration methodology I use for prompt engineering applies here too.